lunakoly/Mish/README.md

 # Minecraft Shell
-Allows to minecraft commands in a separate file and execute it
+Allows to put minecraft commands in a separate file and execute it

 ## syntax:
 * __/mish [--raw] <script> [args]__